-Compare and contrast
+Ninebarks: Compare and Contrast

 I remember the first time I saw a purple shrub I was somewhere between confused and impressed.
 How different!
 How unique!
 Now I can hardly help a customer design their yard now without recommending a purple option in the mix for colour contrast.

 There are a few different species that grow with purple foliage, but the most resilient of all are Ninebarks.
 The Diablo Ninebark is by far the most popular of all the Ninebarks we carry.
-Its rich purple foliage is of course its main selling feature.
-At mature size Diablo grows to be 8’ tall and 6’ wide.
+Its rich purple foliage is of course it’s main selling feature.
+At its full mature size Diablo grows to be 8’ tall and 6’ wide.
 Ninebarks handle pruning well and can be maintained at a smaller size.
 While they are best known as the “purple plant” they are also equally useful for contrast on the opposite end of the scale.
 Dart’s Gold Ninebark has bright yellow foliage that contrasts powerfully with the purple foliage of Diablo.
 It grows to a full mature height of 6’ tall and wide and is equally cold tolerant.

 Ninebarks are quite soil tolerant.
 They are not very picky about what kind of soil they are planted in as long as they have good drainage.
 They will struggle in a low soggy area, and are actually fairly drought tolerant.
-That being said it is still important to make sure your Ninebarks are being watered consistently, especially in spring when the fresh growth begins.
+That being said it is still important to make sure you are watering them consistently, especially in spring when the fresh growth begins.
 I have seen Diablo Ninebarks grow fresh shoots from the root that were over 2’ long in a matter of weeks.
 Vigorous growth is a strong trait of the Ninebarks but the tender new growth is prone to dehydration.
 The tips of these shoots will begin to hang like a candy cane if they become dehydrated.
 If watered quickly there will be no lasting damage, but if the water comes too late the new growth will become scorched.
-The vigorous growth also requires regular pruning at least once if not twice a year to maintain shape and structure.
+The vigorous growth also requires regular pruning at least once if not twice a year to maintain its shape and structure.